Vyspace169/ACTS-Stress/README.md

 The use of this repository is limited to the ACTS (sensor) project.

 ## Brief explanation about project
-This project is meant to collect detailed data from cva patients.
+This project is meant to collect detailed data from CVA (Cerebral Vasculair Attack) patients.
 This can then be parsed by complex algorithms and scientists to study movement in these patients.
-The sensor module also creates a simple performance index that is sent to an aws backend server.
-These performance indexes are then parsed to provide feedback to therapists and cva patients on which they can improve.
+The sensor module also creates a simple performance index that is sent to an AWS backend server.
+These performance indexes are then parsed to provide feedback to therapists and CVA patients on which they can improve.

 ### Technical description
-This project can be run on a esp32 with ESP-iDF (2.1).
-It collects data sensor data from a BMP280 and MPU9250.
+This project can be run on a ESP32 with ESP-iDF (2.1).
+It collects sensor data from the BMP280 and MPU9250.
-This data is sampled at (currently) 100Hz and stored in an sd card.
+This data is sampled at (currently) 100Hz and stored in an SD-card.
 It also creates a performance index counter based on intensity of sampling data.
 This is then send to an aws backend server.
 The results can be retrieved from the backend server to generate statistics.

 ## Recommendations
 Before using this project, we recommend that you study the following subjects and resources carefully: